BHASVIC-sophiapatterson/BHASVIC-sophiapatterson/README.md

 - I hope to attend Imperial College to study Electrical and Electronic Engineering MEng
 - Afterwards, I will work in industry.
 Not sure exactly what yet but some companies I am interested in are Arm and Rolls Royce.

+Here is a link to a recent project where I made an alternative version of Monopoly: https://github.com/BHASVIC-CompSci/animalopoly-BHASVIC-sophiapatterson

+Here is a link to some java work: https://github.com/BHASVIC-CompSci/SophiaPattersonJava

+Here is a link to some C work: https://github.com/BHASVIC-CompSci/Hotel-Kashyyyk-